Plan out your month with the city’s best concerts, culture, cuisine and more.

 Attend this Hailey Baldwin and DJ Khaled-hosted award show and concert with performances by Bon Jovi, Cardi B, Maroon 5 and more.

 Fall down the rabbit hole at this electronic festival topped by the likes of KSHMR, Kayzo, Alesso, Flosstradamus, Kill the Noise and more.

 Find more shows in our March 2018 concert calendar.

 Through Mar 31

 Disney’s Aladdin; Pantages Theatre

-Buy a ticket, rub it and your wish to see the L.A. premiere of a Disney musical will be granted.
+Buy a ticket, rub it and your wish to see the Disney musical will be granted.
 With music by Alan Menken and lyrics by Howard Ashman, Tim Rice and Chad Beguelin, Aladdin’s Broadway stars bring the animated film to life onstage.